GildedSound/Quadify/README.md

 This update builds on top of Matt Shepherd's Quadify platform.

 To date, AirPlay support has been incomplete...
 I see AirPlay as a powerful tool that turns an iOS device into a remote control.
-It can provide access to a huge range of media, from podcasts, live streams to your Apple Music library with the touch of a button, all in CD quality audio.
+It can provide access to a huge range of media, from podcasts to live streams to your Apple Music library, Spotify and Amazon Music with the touch of a button, all in CD quality audio.
 We know AirPort transmissions deliver dynamic metadata, so why not use it?

 ## Patch Summary